jedfoster/scaljs/README.md

 * startdate - The first date provided when the calendar was created.
 * updateelement - The id of the element that is updated by a click on the calendar.
 * planner - This property holds a reference to day cell values.
 See setPlannerValue for more information.

+## Requirements

+prototype (1.6.0_rc1), script.aculo.us (1.7.1b3)

+Current Version: v0.1_beta8

+* v0.1_beta8 - Performance enhancements, upgrade to prototype 1.6 and much more courtesy of Ian Tyndall!
+(Thanks, Ian!)
+* v0.1_beta7 - Added a new planner function to allow developers to "load up" days - see updatePlannerValue (thanks to Matt Hoffman for the idea).
+Fixed error in initialization that caused the control to set the default day to 1/1/YYYY.
+* v0.1_beta6 - Tightened up parameter setting per Prototype standards (Thanks, Kangax!).
+* v0.1_beta5 - Added weekdaystart parameter to allow for the week to start on different days.
+* v0.1_beta4 - More CSS tweaks for IE6.
+Addressed memory leaks related to orphaned calendar cells.
+* v0.1_beta3 - Allows use of a function reference for update_id.
+General performance improvements: observing fewer events, using a handle to clear selected flag from cells instead of iterating through the entire calendar (duh).
+* v0.1_beta2 - CSS cleanup.
+* v0.1_beta1 - release